 Considerations to improve Ice Hockey performance

-Hockey is considered the fastest team sport in the world, in fact, athletes originally started to wear skates to glide at maximal speed over the ice.
-It was calculated that professional players can skate at speed up to 48 Kilometres per hour.
+Hockey is considered the fastest team sport in the world.
+As a matter of fact athletes originally started to wear skates to glide at maximal speed over the ice.
+It was calculated that professional players can skate at speed up to 48 kilometers per hour.
 In addition the acknowledgment of energy expenditure during hockey matches is equally important, one-third being aerobic and two-thirds anaerobic.
-Furthermore, the prevalent abilities required by Hockey players are: acceleration, sprint speed and change of direction.
+Furthermore, the prevalent abilities required by Hockey players are acceleration, sprint speed and change of direction.
 Central to the optimal performance of these movement patterns is the players’ ability to produce high levels of force and power.
-In light of these characteristics, the ideal hockey training should combine resistance workout and sprint activity.
+In light of these characteristics, the ideal hockey training should combine resistance workouts and sprint activities.
 Strength training can be efficaciously executed by free weight exercises in addition to the use of Technogym’s Skillmill to develop the explosive push movement during a sprint.

 Nutrition and Psychological training

 Finally, hockey is classified as a collision sport, so the risk of injury is quite high.
-For this reason, players have to put on an appropriate shielding equipment, a protective bib, shin and elbow pad, gloves and helmet, to reduce the risk of damages during training or competition.
+For this reason, players have to put on an appropriate shielding equipment such as a protective bib, shin and elbow pads, gloves and a helmet to reduce the risk of damages during training or competition.
 Moreover, an adequate physical preparation can also help avoid severe injuries to bones or joints by a strengthened muscular structure.

 - Matthews MJ, Comfort P, Crebin R. Complex training in ice hockey: the effects of a heavy resisted sprint on subsequent ice-hockey sprint performance.
 J Strength Cond Res.
 2010 Nov;24(11):2883-7.